 - Any other remains in the same burial plot that may have been disturbed during the exhumation are reinterred in accordance with public decency and respect.

 Fees for exhumation licences vary from one local authority to another.

 How to apply

 Exhumation licences are issued by your local authority.
-An application for an exhumation licence should be made to your local authority and must be accompanied by the following:
+You should ask your local authority for an application form and return the completed form with the following:

 - A copy of the death certificate of the deceased person

 - A completed certificate from the Director of Public Health at your local Health Office.

 - A completed form of consent from the cemetery management.